Dappetizer/marble-digital-items/README.md

 Some example attributes are: `level`, `strength`, `experience`, `friends`, `miles`, `bananas`, etc.

-`Custom Collection Management`
+`Custom Group Management`

-Optionally, Marble NFTs can be created as part of a collection.
-A collection will define things such as supply cap, transferability, updateability, and other configurable collection-wide options.
+Optionally, Marble NFTs can be created as part of a group.
+A group will define things such as supply cap, transferability, destructibility, and other configurable group-wide options.

 ## Marble Documentation